TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Set-Cookie</summary>
-The `Set-Cookie` HTTP response header is used to send a cookie from the server to the user agent, so the user agent can send it back to the server later.
+The <code>Set-Cookie</code> HTTP response header is used to send a cookie from the server to the user agent, so the user agent can send it back to the server later.
 To send multiple cookies, multiple Set-Cookie headers should be sent in the same response.

 ### Recommendation
 > `Set-Cookie: name=value; Secure; HttpOnly; SameSite=Strict`